Marketing personas: why would you need them?

 How to create a persona

-There are quite a few approaches to creating personas and you can easily find them on the Internet.
-However, they all revolve around similar themes and elements.
+To be honest, there are quite a few approaches to creating personas and you can easily find them on the Internet.
+However, they all revolve around similar topics and elements.
 Below you will find the elements that we define when creating personas in KomuKoncept:

 NAME: